rfrancois92/OpenMM-Python-Translation-Project/README.md

 *** WORK IN PROGRESS ***

-A plugin that ...
+A plugin that finds the electrostatic energy of the system using SQL and C++ code.

-Name E-mail
+Name E-mail Reginald Francois
-Last Modified:
+Last Modified: May 2017

 ## License